ellamcmorrow/NatureOfCode/01_Introduction/11_pixel_array_manipulating_colours/readme.md

 Within this for loop we want to manipulate the colours on the canvas. </br>
 We do this by creating a variable called index and equating it to the formula.</br>
 This formula targets a pixel.</br>
-Each pixel is made up of an array [R,G,B,A]. </br>
+Each pixel is made up of an array [R,G,B,A] values. </br>
 We equate each pixel array index to one of these values.</br> These allow us to manipulate the colour on the screen.</br>

 ```js
 function draw(){